relay2334/SPV1/README.md

 * tshark
 * driftnet

-The DoFler Setup is also able to utilize Tenable's PVS via API calls, but it is disabled by default as it connects to a external service.
+The Wall of Sheep Setup is also able to utilize Tenable's PVS via API calls, but it is disabled by default as it connects to a external service.

 ## Quick Start